Protofy-xyz/Protofy/README.md

 ## 🔨 Workspace

 Once you've logged in you will be able to access the workspace.
-The workspace is the place where you can create your apps, webs, apis, devices, etc (Also known as adminpanel).
+The workspace (or admin panel) is the place where you can create and manage your apps, webs, apis, devices, etc. It's the CMS of the starter.

 ## 🆕 Add new dependencies